samikeijonen/checathlon/README.md

 ## Changelog

+### Version 1.2.0 -  April 29, 2017

+* Add better support for [Subtitles plugin](https://wordpress.org/plugins/subtitles/).
+* Add Polylang support for titles and textareas in the Customizer.
+* Add no featured image page template.
+* Add tablet and file text icons.
+* Add `wide` class styles for images that span larger than the content.
+* Add `flex-height` for logo.

 ### Version 1.1.4 -  April 14, 2017

 * Fix landmark role in footer section: Site title and description is also inside landmark role now.